Chapter 13 Rules: No Means Test Required

 • Filers must propose a "confirmable" plan.
 Your repayment plan must pay off all required debts (and you must earn enough to implement the plan).
 Otherwise, the bankruptcy court won't "confirm" or approve your plan at the Chapter 13 confirmation hearing.

-Learn how to calculate a chapter 13 monthly payment.
+Learn how to calculate a Chapter 13 monthly payment.

 We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
 The best way to protect your assets in bankruptcy is by hiring a local bankruptcy lawyer.